evolvedbinary/hsg-project-wiki/Reviewing-FRUS-TEI.md

     2. In some volumes, one entry may refer to two different terms, e.g., NAT(O), refers both to the North Atlantic Treaty Organization and the North Atlantic Treaty.
 As a result, make sure both NATO and NAT are tagged correctly throughout the text.
 There is a large possibility that they will  not be tagged if the vendor simply searched for NAT(O).
     1. Check that all source notes have the `note/@type="source"` attribute (all documents except editorial notes) should have these.
 XPath: `//tei:div/tei:note[@type='source']`

-1. Ebook
+1. eBook
-    1. See the wiki article on generating ebooks, <https://github.com/HistoryAtState/hsg-project/wiki/ebooks>.
+    1. See the wiki article on generating eBooks, <https://github.com/HistoryAtState/hsg-project/wiki/ebooks>.

-Finally, if time allows, flip through the volume (this is fastest with the ebook).
+Finally, if time allows, flip through the volume (this is fastest with the eBook).
 Let your eye spot any anomalies.